-31 T.C.G.
+$^{^{31}\,}$ T.C.G.
 Rich (1991).
 Crucifers of Great Britain and Ireland.

-Treacle-mustard is, at least as regards the subspecies considered to be usually present in Britain, an annual and is capable of forming a seed bank which may result in local persistence.
-Normal flowering is from May to

-November, but the mild winter of 2015-16 demonstrated an ability to flower and fruit on young plants into
+considered to be usually present in Britain, an annual and is capable of forming a seed bank which may result in local persistence.
+Normal flowering is from May to November, but the mild winter of 2015-16 demonstrated an ability to flower and fruit on young plants into January (see photographs at Wye).